sonuramashishnpm/npmai/README.md

 - 🔗 **Zero Setup:** No local Ollama installation or complex API signups needed.
 - 🤖 **Multi-Model Support:** Execute prompts across 10+ open-source models simultaneously.
-- 🧠 **Built-in Memory:** (New in v0.1.2) Native memory support—no need for external Agentic frameworks.
+- 🧠 **Built-in Memory:** (New in v0.1.3) Native memory support—no need for external Agentic frameworks.
+- 🕵️‍♂️🔍📑 **RAG Frame-Work no need to install Whisper or any model locally,no need to write code for the pdf,image,video,yt-video to text  just use npmai
 - ⚡ **Framework Ready:** Fully compatible with **LangChain**, **CrewAI**, and other orchestration tools.
 - 🛠️ **Universal API:** Access via Python, JavaScript, C++, Java, or C.